Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Experimental section

 DHM measurements were performed on an Aixacct TF3000 ferroelectric prober, at a frequency of 10 kHz. \\

 IV switching and PUND measurements were performed using PMUs controlled by Keithley 4225 RPMs on a Keithley 4200 semiconductor probe station.
-The frequency for both switching and PUND measurements was 1 kHz, and no time delay was applied between subsequent PUND pulses.
-In endurance measurements, the device was cycled with square pulses at 100 kHz. \\
+The frequency for both switching and PUND measurements was 1\,kHz, and no time delay was applied between PUND pulses.
+In endurance measurements, the device was cycled with square pulses at 100\,kHz at the measurement voltage amplitude. \\

-\subsubsection{Scanning transmission electron microscopy and electron energy-loss spectroscopy}
+\subsection{Scanning transmission electron microscopy and electron energy-loss spectroscopy}

 Electron microscopy observations were carried out in a JEOL ARM200cF microscope equipped with a CEOS spherical aberration corrector and a Gatan Quantum EEL spectrometer at the Centro Nacional de Microscopıa Electronica (CNME) at the University Complutense of Madrid.
-Specimens were prepared by conventional methods, including mechanical polishing and Ar ion milling. \\
+Specimens were prepared by conventional methods, including mechanical polishing and Ar ion milling.
+Energy-loss electron spectroscopy (EELs) maps are created by a multiple linear least squares fitting in order to integrate at each edge of interest and to differentiate between overlapping edges.
+Data are plotted directly from the integrated intensity, which is proportional to the thickness of the material.
+It should be noted that due to the sample preparation, this thickness is inhomogeneous and as such the chemical composition is not quantitatively mapped. \\

-\subsubsection{Polar Kerr Magnetic hysteresis measurements}
+\subsection{Polar Kerr Magnetic hysteresis measurements}

-The RT vectorial-Kerr experiments were performed in polar configuration by using p-polarized light (with 632 nm wavelength) focused on the sample surface and analyzing the two orthogonal components of the reflected light as function of the magnetic field applied along the sample out-of-plane ($\hat z$) direction.
+The RT vectorial-Kerr experiments were performed in polar configuration by using p-polarized light (with 632\,nm wavelength) focused on the sample surface and analyzing the two orthogonal components of the reflected light as function of the magnetic field applied along the sample out-of-plane ($\hat z$) direction.
 This enables the acquisition of the hysteresis loops of the out-of-plane magnetization components, $M_Z$, which has been normalized to the magnetization saturation $M_S$.